 Quite simply, a 3-phase line reactor is an inductor wired in series between two points in a power system.
+A simple loop of wire is an air core inductor.
+More loops give a higher inductance rating.
 Reactors are simple electro-magnetic devices, some-times referred to as inductors.
 They consist of a steel core which is constructed of electrical grade steel laminations, and copper wound coils on each leg of a three-phase device.
 Each leg and coil represents a phase of a three-phase device and is simply wired in series with the variable frequency drive (VFD).
+Quite often some ferrous material such as iron is added as a core to the winding.
+This has the effect of concentrating the lines of magnetic flux there by making a more effective Inductor.

-Line/load reactors are best-in class power quality units with a long history of proven performance for lowering harmonics caused by variable frequency drives (VFDs).
-Rugged and robust, they are unequalled in absorbing power line disturbances that can damage or shut down variable frequency drives (VFDs) and other sensitive equipment.
+Line reactors and load reactors are best-in class power quality units with a long history of proven performance for lowering harmonics caused by variable frequency drives (VFDs).
+Rugged and robust, they are unequaled in absorbing power line disturbances that can damage or shut down variable frequency drives (VFDs) and other sensitive equipment.
 They work on both the line (input) side and load (output) side to give you an easy solution that reduces nuisance tripping, reduces harmonic distortion and minimizes long lead effects.

 VFD Protection and Harmonic Mitigation